LYxiaotai/MDIC3/README.md

 ##### usage1:

-* choose to first calculate the GRN using GNIPLR and then calculate the cell-cell communication results.
+* choose to first calculate the GRN using GNIPLR and then infer the cell-cell communications

 ``` python